TheBestTvarynka/Dataans/doc/web_server/README.md

 If the user needs to add another device to their account, then it will need to type the secret key on the new device.

-The secret key is stored in plain text as the other app data on the computer.
+The secret key is stored in plain text on the computer.
 We trust the user's computer by design.

 ### Password